fyne-io/developer.fyne.io/api/v1.3/widget/popup.md

 ```go
 func NewModalPopUp(content fyne.CanvasObject, canvas fyne.Canvas) *PopUp
 ```
 NewModalPopUp creates a new popUp for the specified content and displays it on the passed canvas.
 A modal PopUp blocks interactions with underlying elements, covered with a semi-transparent overlay.

-Deprecated: This will no longer show the pop-up in 2.0.
-Use ShowModalPopUp instead.
+<div class="deprecated"> Deprecated: This will no longer show the pop-up in 2.0.
+Use ShowModalPopUp instead.</div>

 #### func  NewPopUp

 ```go
 func NewPopUp(content fyne.CanvasObject, canvas fyne.Canvas) *PopUp
 ```
 NewPopUp creates a new popUp for the specified content and displays it on the passed canvas.

-Deprecated: This will no longer show the pop-up in 2.0.
-Use ShowPopUp() instead.
+<div class="deprecated"> Deprecated: This will no longer show the pop-up in 2.0.
+Use ShowPopUp() instead.</div>

 #### func  NewPopUpAtPosition

 ```go
 func NewPopUpAtPosition(content fyne.CanvasObject, canvas fyne.Canvas, pos fyne.Position) *PopUp
 ```
 NewPopUpAtPosition creates a new popUp for the specified content at the specified absolute position.
 It will then display the popup on the passed canvas.

-Deprecated: Use ShowPopUpAtPosition() instead.
+<div class="deprecated"> Deprecated: Use ShowPopUpAtPosition() instead.</div>

 #### func  NewPopUpMenu

 ```go
 func NewPopUpMenu(menu *fyne.Menu, c fyne.Canvas) *PopUp
 ```
 NewPopUpMenu creates a PopUp widget populated with menu items from the passed menu structure.
 It will automatically be shown as an overlay on the specified canvas.

-Deprecated: Use ShowPopUpMenuAtPosition instead.
+<div class="deprecated"> Deprecated: Use ShowPopUpMenuAtPosition instead.</div>

 #### func  NewPopUpMenuAtPosition

 ```go
 func NewPopUpMenuAtPosition(menu *fyne.Menu, c fyne.Canvas, pos fyne.Position) *PopUp
 ```
 NewPopUpMenuAtPosition creates a PopUp widget populated with menu items from the passed menu structure.
 It will automatically be positioned at the provided location and shown as an overlay on the specified canvas.

-Deprecated: Use ShowPopUpMenuAtPosition instead.
+<div class="deprecated"> Deprecated: Use ShowPopUpMenuAtPosition instead.</div>

 #### func (*PopUp) CreateRenderer